|Frequency||Monthly, quarterly and annual|

-GDP estimates use 3 approaches, which are theoretically equal:
+GDP estimates use three approaches, which are theoretically equal:

-The output approach is based upon the following data sources which feed into the Index of Production (IoP), Index of Services (IoS), Output in the construction industry, Retail Sales Index (RSI) and, as a result, the output approach to GDP:
+The output approach is based upon the following data sources which feed into the Index of Production (IoP), Index of Services (IoS), Output in the construction industry and Retail Sales Index (RSI).
+As a result, the output approach to GDP is compiled from:

-The expenditure approach is based upon the following data sources which feed in to consumer trends, business investment, UK trade, public sector finances and, as a result, the expenditure approach to GDP:
+The expenditure approach is based upon the following data sources which feed in to consumer trends, business investment, UK trade and public sector finances.
+As a result, the expenditure approach to GDP is compiled from:

-- data from our surveys including the Living Costs and Food Survey, Quarterly Acquisitions and Disposals of Capital Assets (QCAS), Quarterly Stocks Survey, International Trade in Services Survey, International Trade in Goods Survey and Construction Output Survey
+data from our surveys including the Living Costs and Food Survey (LCF), Quarterly Acquisitions and Disposals of Capital Assets (QCAS), Quarterly Stocks Survey, International Trade in Services Survey (ITIS), International Trade in Goods Survey and Construction Output Survey